Boussau/boussau.github.io/tutorials/M2_Tutorials/TP3_JC_PhylogenyReconstruction/index.md

 nucleotide substitution, and then how to perform simulations and phylogenetic inference using this model.
 JC is the simplest model for describing nucleotide sequence evolution.
 It is a continuous time Markov chain (ctmc) model.

+{% aside Continuous-time Markov Chains %}
 In general ctmc models are fully characterized by their instantaneous-rate matrix:

 $$Q = \begin{pmatrix}
 -\mu_A & \mu_{AC} & \mu_{AG} & \mu_{AT} \\